ga-wdi-boston/rails-activerecord-crud/README.md

 We'll repeat the above for pets instead of people.

-First, let's come up with the columns we'll need.

 ## Lab

-One more time, in small groups, now for places.
+One more time, in small groups, now for cities then for people.

-Before you start, we'll come up with a starter set of columns.
-Remember to keep it to data that can be stored in a single row.